polysyllabic/chaos/docs/chaosface.md

 Installation and Setup
 ======================

-The default installation of chaosface is performed will run it from the Raspberry Pi, along with the engine.
+The default installation of Chaosface runs on the Raspberry Pi, along with the engine.
 See the main TCC documentation for those steps.
-This section explains the steps you need to take if you plan to run chaosface on a separate computer.
+This section explains the steps you need to take if you plan to run Chaosface on a separate computer.

 Installing Chaosface on Another Computer
 ----------------------------------------

-Stop the interface from running on the Pi:
+If you have already installed TCC with Chaosface on the Pi, you must first stop the interface from running on the Pi:

 1. From a terminal window, log in to the Pi.
-2. Stop the Pi from starting chaosface automatically with the following commands:
+2. Stop the Pi from starting Chaosface automatically with the following commands:
-        `sudo systemctl stop chaosface`
+        `sudo systemctl stop Chaosface`
-        `sudo systemctl disable chaosface`
+        `sudo systemctl disable Chaosface`
-3. Next, we must edit a configuration file to tell the engine where to find chaosface.
-Open the file in an editor, for example, with the command `nano chaosconfig.toml` and edit the key `interface_addr` to contain the IP address of the computer running chaosface. **UPDATE WHEN WE HAVE THE FINAL DIRECTORY FOR THE CONFIG FILE**
+3. Next, we must edit a configuration file to tell the engine where to find Chaosface.
+Open the file in an editor, for example, with the command `nano chaosconfig.toml` and edit the key `interface_addr` to contain the IP address of the computer running Chaosface. **UPDATE WHEN WE HAVE THE FINAL DIRECTORY FOR THE CONFIG FILE**
 4. Make a note of the Pi's IP address.
 You can get it with the command `hostname -I`.

-Setup the Computer for Chaosface:
+Set Up the Computer for Chaosface:

-1. Next, make sure Python 3 is installed on the computer you will use for chaosface.
+1. Next, make sure Python 3 is installed on the computer you will use for Chaosface.

-2. Install the Chatbot somewhere useful and run it. **ADD INSTRUCTIONS**
+2. Install the chatbot somewhere useful and run it.
+TODO: ADD INSTRUCTIONS

 3. Open a tab in your browser and navigate to the main page.
-If you're running chaosface from the same computer as the web browser, this will be `http://localhost/Chaos`
+If you're running Chaosface from the same computer as the web browser, this will be `http://localhost/`

-4. In the `Connection Setup` tab of chaosface, set the address for the Pi to the value you found above.
+4. In the `Connection Setup` tab of Chaosface, set the address for the Pi to the value you found above.
 Do not change the talk/listen ports unless you know what you are doing.

 5. Make sure any firewall on your computer isn't blocking local network access to the talk and listen ports (5555 and 5556).
 If you are running the interface on a Windows machine and it is set to be on a private network, you should not have any issues.
-If your computer is set to be on a public network, you will have to manually open the listen port (5556 by default) to incomming connections.
+If your computer is set to be on a public network, you will have to manually open the listen port (5556 by default) to incoming connections.
 Note that you do *not* need to open these ports on your router unless you are trying to run the interface and the engine from different local networks.

 Running for the First Time
 --------------------------

-The first time you run chaosface, you need to authorize it in your channel.
+The first time you run Chaosface, you need to authorize it in your channel.
 You can run the bot through a dedicated bot account that you control or through your main streamer account.
 Note that whichever you choose, the bot will write messages in chat from that account.

-1. If you are going to run
-   chaosface from your streamer account, just do everything instructed to for the bot account while you are logged in to your main account.
+1. If you are going to run Chaosface from your streamer account, just follow the instructions below while you are logged in to your main account rather than a bot account.

-2. Start chaosface.
+2. Start Chaosface.
 If you are using the default setup, this involves simply applying power to the Raspberry Pi and waiting for it to boot up.

 3. Open a browser and navigate to the Chaos page:
-   - If you're running chaosface on the Pi: http://raspberrypi.local/Chaos.
+   - If you're running Chaosface on the Pi: http://raspberrypi.local/.
-   - If you're running chaosface on the same computer as the browser, go to http://localhost/Chaos.
+   - If you're running Chaosface on the same computer as the browser, go to http://localhost/.

 4. Go to the "Connection Setup" tab and enter your bot name and channel name.

-5. Next you need an OAuth token for chaosface.
-The bot Oauth token lets chaosface connect to your channel and send and receive chat messages.
+5. Next you need an OAuth token for Chaosface.
+The bot OAuth token lets Chaosface connect to your channel and send and receive chat messages.
 Without it, the interface will not work.
 Note that this token does not grant that account any special permissions.
 For example, if you want your bot to be a mod, you must grant it that permission on Twitch.